ropensci/handlr/cran-comments.md

 ---

-This version includes dropping RefManageR package, scheduled to be archived soon, along with fixes and some new functions.
+This version changes the maintainer from Scott Chamberlain to Brenton Wiernik.
+Scott no longer has time to maintain the package and has asked Brenton to take over.

 Thanks!
-Scott Chamberlain
+Brenton Wiernik